Caroline-Amanquah/server-side-authentication-API/README.md

 node server.js
 ```

-Alternatively, you can use the npm script (if defined in package.json):
+Alternatively, you can use the npm script (defined in package.json):

 ```bash
 npm run start